george-hawkins/mini-quad-2023/tx-setup.md

 If you look at the TX LCD, you'll now see a set of bars on the main screen to the right of the little block showing the current voltage of the TX battery, these show that it's connected to the TX.
 The bars are just a static icon - they don't go up or down to show signal strength.

+**Update:** it's not an icon - if you move far enough away, you'll eventually see the biggest bar dissappear.

 We'll actually change the rate later

 If you unplug the quad, the TX will announce "telemetry lost" and if you plug the quad back in it'll eventually announce "telemetry recovered".
 In the field "telemetry lost" would be a very bad thing and gnerally mean the quad has flown out of radio distance and you've lost control of it.